joanamizrahi-png/cs230-grasp-prediction/DATASET.md

 ## Troubleshooting

 **"Mesh not found" errors:**
-- Check that mesh paths in .h5 files match your directory structure
+- Check that mesh paths in .h5 files match directory structure
 - Use: `h5dump -d "object/file" data/grasps/Mug_xxx.h5` to see expected path

 **Out of disk space:**